TheArchitect2000/Fides-Innova-WiKi/fides-zero-knowledge-proof-zkp-algorithm/2-commitment-phase/README.md

-This folder has five files to explain the commitment generation phase, provides two exmpales, and two architecture reviews.
+This folder has three files to explain the commitment generation phase and provides two exmpales.